Sacred Art Workshop

 "The eye-opener of Nalanda"

-Over the course of a year, student François Schick documented the talent and technique of Nalanda Moanstery’s master painter Sonam Sherpa.
+Over the course of a year, student François Schick documented the talent and technique of Nalanda Monastery’s master painter Sonam Sherpa.
 The film captures the painting and gilding of one statue in a collection depicting the Sixteen Arhats.
 The film also includes rare footage of the statue’s eyes being “opened,” a final and important step in the creation of a holy objects such as this.
 Enjoy!

 Some of Our Completed Projects